Acamas (son of Antenor): Death

 Two sources tackles the versions of the myth regarding Acamas' death.
 He was killed possibly by Meriones of Crete, half-brother of King Idomeneus in book 16 of the Iliad, but the Acamas killed there was not specifically identified as a son of Antenor.
 Quintus of Smyrna describes him as having been killed by the Greek hero Philoctetes.

 Homer's account

 "Meriones gave chase to Akamas on foot and caught him up just as he was about to mount his chariot; he drove a spear through his right shoulder so that he fell headlong from the car, and his eyes were closed in darkness."

 Quintus' account

 Now Poeas' son [i.e. Philoctetes] the while slew Deioneus and Acamas, Antenor's warrior son: Yea, a great host of strong men laid he low..'

+Survival

+In at least one account, Acamas survived the war, and, together with his brothers Glaucus and Hippolochus, accompanied Menelaus on his return voyage home.
+When the fleet reached Egypt, Acamas and his brothers no longer wished to travel alongside those who had sacked Troy, and settled in Cyrene.